-Another crucial, and more intriguing metric of the offline data, is the \textit{location} of the offline data, which is measured by $\delta= \vert \frac{1}{n}\sum_{i=1}^n\hat{p}_i-p^*\vert$, i.e., the distance between the average historical price and the underlying optimal price $p^*$.
-We refer to $\delta$ as the ``\textit{generalized distance}'', as it intuitively quantifies how far the offline data set is ``away'' from the (unknown) optimal decision.
-This is a crucial metric that \textbf{uniquely} appears when offline data are incorporated into the online learning process.
-Indeed, if there is no offline data available before the start of the online learning process, then there is no $\frac{1}{n}\sum_{i=1}^n\hat{p}_i$ or $\delta$ at all.
-Also, if the offline data are only used for estimation or prediction, with no need of online decision making, i.e., the seller is purely interested in estimating the demand curve from the offline data and does not need to make any online pricing decisions, then $\delta$ does not affect her estimation accuracy.
-Surprisingly, as we prove in this paper, when the offline data are incorporated into the online learning, this metric plays a fundamental role in determining the optimal regret.
+Another crucial, and more intriguing metric of the offline data, is the \textit{location} of the offline data, which is measured by $\delta= \vert \frac{1}{n}\sum_{i=1}^n\hat{p}_i-p^*\vert$, i.e., the distance between the average historical price and the optimal price $p^*$.
+We refer to $\delta$ as the \textit{generalized distance}, as it intuitively quantifies how far the offline data set is ``away'' from the (unknown) optimal decision.
+This is a crucial metric that {uniquely} appears when offline data are incorporated into the online learning process.
+Indeed, if there are no offline data available before the start of the online learning process, then there is no $\delta$ at all.
+Also, if the offline data are only used for estimation or prediction, with no need of online decision making, i.e., the seller is purely interested in estimating the model parameters from the offline data and does not need to make any online pricing decisions, then $\delta$ does not affect her estimation accuracy.
+Surprisingly, as we prove in this paper, when the offline data are incorporated into online learning, this metric will play a fundamental role.

-Besides identifying the key characteristics of the offline data that affect the optimal regret, an additional challenge is to precisely quantify the effects of these offline data characteristics on the optimal regret.
-Specifically, we seek to understand to what extent changing each \textit{individual} metric of the offline data, i.e., the size $n$, standard deviation $\sigma$ and generalized distance $\delta$, influences the behavior of the optimal regret, and moreover, how these three metrics of the offline data interplay with each other and \textit{jointly} determine the exact order of the optimal regret.
+Besides identifying the above three characteristics of the offline data, a key challenge is to precisely quantify the effects of these offline data characteristics on the online learning task.
+Specifically, we seek to understand to what extent these three metrics of the offline data influence the behavior and growth rate of the best-achievable regret bound.
+On the algorithmic side, we also seek to design a simple, intuitive and easy-to-implement pricing policy that exploits the values of both the pre-existing offline data and sequentially-revealed online data, and achieves a tight regret bound with respect to the selling horizon $T$, as well as the three metrics of the offline data, i.e., $n$, $\sigma$, $\delta$.
+Moreover, since the generalized distance $\delta$ is completely {unknown} to the seller, the algorithm itself cannot use any information about $\delta$, which implies a more challenging task of designing a learning algorithm whose performance is as good as if $\delta$ were known.